 Once we were in the clear we could watch the Mud People from a safe distance.
 There were workers driving these “gator” trucks and the mud people would throw mud at them as they drove through the mud field.
 The next employee who tried to drive through the field was doomed.
 There were TOO many Mud People.
 They grabbed onto the back of the “gator” and it just spun in circles as they pelted this poor guy with mud.
 Man, what a site.

 Random mud people:

-Off and on during various band’s performances the speakers had bad static or would not work at all.
+Off and on during various band performances the speakers had bad static or would not work at all.
 Eventually, they were fixed.
-There were a lot of people sitting on top of the semi trailers during the shows too. (these were the same ones that later caught on fire)
+There were a lot of people sitting on top of the semi trailers during the shows too.
+(These were the same ones that later caught on fire.)

 Next band was Limp Bizkit.
 They promoted throwing shit and boy did the people throw it!
 That was something to see.
 Luckily we were far enough back and were not affected.
 Fred Durst also went into the crowd on a board ripped off of the wall surrounding one of the speaker towers.
 “I did it all for the NOOKIE!” and “I GOTTA HAVE FAAAAAAAAAAAAAAITH!!!!!!!”

 By the time Rage Against the Machine came on it was dark.
 They also burned an American flag at the end of their set.
 It was quite an interesting show.

 Now, the moment I had been waiting for, METALLICA!!!

 Before Metallica came on there was an announcement that a MAJOR storm was headed our way!
 “NOOO!”
 I thought, “I’m not going to get to see METALLICA!!!”
 High winds, hail and rain were predicted.
 We were also told to stay off the towers.